 No speakers of any sort can transmit the full infinite gamut of possible frequencies.
 That is why headphones and speakers will always, at best, be a very accurate representation.
 There is a long-ranging debate around whether frequencies above 20Khz are even had an effect on the recorded sound.
 Without getting too much into the physics of it, it is generally accepted that harmonics can have a cumulative effect to change the fundamental (i.e the base frequency of the sound).
 Harmonics are, put very simply, what give sounds their unique character.
 A discussion of harmonics would be a much longer article and require a copious amount of academic referencing.
 Ain't nobody got time for that!
 Especially me.

 This whole thing is complicated further (hooray!) by the fact that digital audio records at a sample rate, normally 441.kHz or 48kHz.
 This broadly means that most .wav files will only contain data up to 24kHz of audio once it is converted back into an analogue signal.

 The debate rages on, but depending on which side of that debate you are on, you may want to invest in headphones with a frequency response broader than the spectrum of human hearing.

 Neumann, you may remember, make the U87 mentioned in the microphone article I wrote recently.
-You are getting a similarly prestigious and high quality brand name for you money here.
+You are getting a similarly prestigious and high-quality brand name for your money here.

 |Most affordable||AKG K52s||£30/$54.99/€29|

-- Author: Alex – Producer and Sound Engineer at VoquentVideo that is also worth checking out if you are still unsure about what headphones to use in your studio:
+PS - This video is also worth checking out if you are still unsure about what headphones to use in your studio: